avivharuzi/bank/README.md

-# bank
+# Bank

-project consists of a central bank with withdrawals and deposits and management of customers
+Consists of a central bank with withdrawals and deposits and management of customers.